-The assessment is based on learning from continual on-programme assessment (in the form of professional examinations, and modules, which may be graded) which when successfully completed, culminates in a two-part 'end-point' assessment combining a showcase of evidence supported by a Professional Discussion and scenario tests.
-The end-point assessment and overall apprenticeship is not graded; apprentices will either PASS or FAIL.
-Grading has deliberately not been applied to the apprenticeship for the following reasons:
+The on-programme assessment consists of a number professional examinations and modules which once successfully completed, culminate in a two part 'end-point' assessment combining a scenario test and showcase.
+The end-point assessment components are not graded; apprentices will either PASS or FAIL.
+Grading has deliberately not been applied to the apprenticeship standard as a whole for the following reasons:

-- Following successful completion (PASS) of the end-point assessment, apprentices will become eligible to apply to the Council for Licensed Conveyancers (CLC) for professional registration on the CLC's Register for Conveyancing Technicians; - The register recognises the required level of professional competence expected of Conveyancing Technicians, awarding a 'Distinction' to the end point assessment implies a level of competence beyond the minimum level necessary to be eligible to apply for registration; - Grading does not align with current CLC end-point assessment policy and is not common to other professional legal qualifications; lastly, - There is no appetite from employers of Conveyancing Technicians for grading.
+- Following successful completion (PASS) of the end-point assessment, apprentices will become eligible to apply to the Council for Licensed Conveyancers for their first employed licence to practise. - Grading does not align with current CLC end-point assessment policy and is not common to other professional legal qualifications.

-Continual on-programme assessment:
+Continual on programme assessment:

-A modular series of knowledge assessments that can be achieved via CLC professional qualifications developed specifically for the apprenticeship at Level 4 standard:
+A modular series of knowledge assessments that can be achieved via CLC professional qualifications developed specifically for the apprenticeship at Level 4 and 6 standard covering: